interval1066/propertis/README.md

 the issue with github.

 TODO:
+Too many throw macros.
+I implemented the throwable objects as macros to simplify them; created a whole butt load of 'em and I use less than half.
+OR I can retain them in case I add to the code and need them (propbably won't happen).
+Also throw tham as a new object, should be thrown on the stack (look out for memory leaks, especially if used as part of library.)

+They should be thrown without the 'new' operator.

 Add bitmask processing to parse options rather than simple flags so I can add a few more options, like what to do when an option's default is used (in the case the property doesn't exist as far as the application is